OpenDirective/opendirective.github.io/about.md

 ## OpenDirective

-OpenDirective's vision is to make digital access easy for all, espeically those with cognitive and learning disabilities.
-It is a social enterprise that stives to enable people with cognitive disabilities or low digital literacy to more easily engage in activities that use digital technology.
-Our work covers software development to consultancy and currently we are working on web standards support for cognitive accessibility at the W3C.
-We think Web technologies are most suitable for providing access to everyone, largely as this vision is at the heart of the web standards.
+OpenDirective's vision is to make digital access easy for all, especially those with cognitive and learning disabilities.
+It is a social enterprise that strives to enable people with cognitive disabilities or low digital literacy to more easily engage in activities that use digital technology.
+Our work covers software development, open standards and consultancy.
+We think Web technologies are most suitable for providing inclusive access to everyone, a vision at the heart of web standards.

 We do this through open innovation and open source software development of assistive technology that enhances the accessibility of existing services.

 ## W3C Coga

-Steve has joined the W3C staff to help work on the representation of Cognitive Accessibility requirements in standards such as WCGA and supporting W3C documents.
+Steve has joined the W3C WAI staff to help work on the representation of [Cognitive Accessibility requirements in standards](https://www.w3.org/WAI/cognitive/) such as WCGA and supporting W3C documents.
 This involves working with the various Work Groups, Task Forces and Communities involved in this important and topical work.

 ## Always In Mind